mmistakes/minimal-mistakes/_drafts/fs2.md

 excerpt: ""
 ---

-Nowadays, modern applications are often built on top of streaming data.
-Reading from a huge file and processing information, or handling continuous data coming from the network as websockets or fom a message broker, is a common use case.
-Streams are the way to go in such situations, and Scala provides its own implementation of streams.
+Reading from a huge file and processing information or handling continuous data from the network as WebSockets or from a message broker.
+Streams are the way to go in such situations, and Scala provides its own streams implementation.

-However, streams in the standard library are not as powerful as they could be, and don't offer features such as concurrency, throttling, or backpressure.
+However, streams in the standard library are not as powerful as they could be and don't offer concurrency, throttling, or backpressure features.

-Fortunately, there are libraries that offer a more powerful implementation of streams.
-One of these is the fs2 library, built on top of Cats and Cats-effect.
-Moreover, fs2 offers a completely functional approach to stream processing.
+Fortunately, some libraries offer more robust implementation of streams.
+One of these is the fs2 library, built on top of the Cats and Cats-effect libraries.
+Moreover, fs2 provides an entirely functional approach to stream processing.
 So, without further ado, let's dive into the details of fs2.

 ## 1. Set Up